 Research indicates that splitting your blueberry intake into two smaller servings is more effective than consuming a large amount all at once.
 For example, 100 grams of blueberries twice daily was found to be more effective for blood sugar control than eating 200 grams in a single sitting.Choose Organic Blueberries

-Because blueberries have a fragile skin, they are more vulnerable to pesticide residues compared to fruits like pineapple, which have thick protective layers.
+Because blueberries have fragile skin, they are more vulnerable to pesticide residues compared to fruits like pineapple, which have thick protective layers.
 To minimize toxin exposure, it’s best to opt for organic blueberries whenever possible.Stick to Whole Berries, Not Juice

 Why Blueberries Deserve a Place in Your Diet